-What is Two-Factor Authentication (2FA) Security and Why You Need to Use it?
+What Is Two-Factor Authentication and Why You Need to Use It?

 It's not optional anymore

-One of the appalling thoughts in today’s day-and-age, where data is the new oil, is the concern of getting our account(s) compromised or losing access to them altogether.
-While there are several factors that can be attributed to this concern, the most significant of all is the lack of security in place, which can be further broken down into negligence and inadequate security practices that most users advertently/inadvertently end up following.
+One of the appalling thoughts in today’s day-and-age, where data is the new oil, is the concern of getting online accounts compromised or losing access to them altogether.
+While several factors can be attributed to this concern, the most significant of them all is the lack of adequate security in place, which can be broken down into negligence and poor security practices that most users advertently/inadvertently end up following.

 i.
 Knowledge – something that you know